Finch Restorations

 Four of the facilities are located next door to each other at Finch Restorations’ Mount Barker headquarters, while the Finch Powerhouse is located in Woodside and typically handles maintenance of customer cars, as well as things such as engine rebuilds and tuning.
+The company has also introduced advanced engineering and project management systems, including the use of 3D scanning technology to reproduce rare or unavailable parts, reflecting a shift toward more complex and large-scale restoration projects.